noseglasses/qmk_firmware/docs/papageno.md

 Let's concentrate on our primary motivation, efficiency.
 If features provided by Papageno are used in common with equivalent pre-existing QMK-features, such as e.g. leader sequences, that are now also supported by Papageno, resource usage can be expected to be significantly higher than if Papageno would deal with the given tasks alone.
 The reason is obvious, more program memory and probably more RAM is required to store binary code and variables for two or more modules instead of only one.

-Although optimized resource utilization is never a bad idea, Papageno cooperates well with other QMK features.
+Although optimized resource utilization is never a bad idea, Papageno plays along well with other QMK features.

-## QMK and Papageno - how it all works together
+## Papageno as a wrapper to QMK

 Papageno-QMK is designed as a wrapper for the rest of QMK.
 Any keystrokes are intercepted and passed through Papageno's pattern matching engine.
 Only if a series of keystrokes is identified as non-matching any defined pattern, it is passed over to the main QMK engine.
 To QMK these keystrokes appear as if they had just emerged duing the most recent keyboard matrix scan.